Skip to main content

 • “I'm glad I played it, as it was a fun story about an android that is sent into the public to blend in as a human and learn whether or not humanity should live.”

-• “Overall, the story feels like a thinly veiled rant on man vs nature, while its characters are paper-thin and unlikable.”
+• “Overall, the story feels like a thinly veiled rant on man vs. nature, while its characters are paper-thin and unlikable.”

-• “Granted, there's some level of suspension of disbelief that's sort of required for a comedy game, but a story typically establishes its own sort of internal logic, which this one simply didn't follow.”
+• “Granted, there's some level of suspension of disbelief that's sort of required for a comedy game, but a story typically establishes its own sort of internal logic, which this game simply didn't follow.”

 • humor